-Gluten-Free Almond Cupcakes with Honey Merengue Buttercream and Apricot Filling.
-Apricots, almond and honey.
-Three flavors that belong together in delicate cupcakes that will win over any crowd.
+This Gluten-Free Almond Cupcakes with Honey Merengue Buttercream and Apricot Filling recipe is simply delicious.
+Apricots, almond and honey are three flavors that belong together in delicate cupcakes that will win over any crowd.

 I really just want to share these gluten-free cupcakes with you.

 It’s no secret that I think cupcakes have magic healing powers.
 Or that they are a divine sort of therapy.
 This particular recipe is no exception.
 Actually, it might just be the cupcake that proves the rule.

 This summer hasn’t been quite what I had planned for myself.
 There haven’t been neighborhood festivals every week or long walks on the lakefront discussing the meaning of life, the universe and everything.
 (Ok, fine knowing the answer to all of that at 42 defeats the point of the discussions, but I digress).
 It was supposed to be filled with trips to friends in not too far away places and movies in the park.
 I was supposed to be making new friends and cherishing the time I had left with some of the old ones before they moved away.

 But then I had a flare.
 And life went back to being one foot in front of the other.
 It went back to being a routine with very little time for anything but working and surviving.